 SECTION 1.
-SELECTION, NOMINATION, AND TERM OF OFFICE
+SELECTION, NOMINATION AND TERM OF OFFICE

-- A) One (1) Student At-Large or Legislative Council Representative shall be appointed to each active Academic Senate Committee as specified in Appendix A of the ASUCSB Legal Code.
-The committee appointment shall be recommended by the A.S.
+- A) One (1) Student-At-Large or Senator shall be appointed to each active Academic Senate Committee as specified in Appendix A of the ASUCSB Legal Code.
+The Committee appointment shall be recommended by the A.S.
 Committee on Committees, nominated by the A.S.
 President, and approved by the A.S.
-Legislative Council for the term specified in Appendix A. - 1) Advertisement for applications to the Committees will begin the fifth (5th) week of Winter quarter. - a) In order to insure full consideration for Spring appointments, applications shall be received by Tuesday of the sixth (6th) week of Spring quarter.
-Legislative Councilelect must submit a list of the top five (5) committees that they are requesting into the Associated Students President-elect at this time. - 2) Interviews will begin the fifth (5th) week of Spring Quarter and end in the seventh (7th) week of Spring Quarter.
+Senate for the term specified in Appendix A. - 1) Advertisement for applications to the Committees will begin the fifth (5th) week of Winter quarter. - a) In order to insure full consideration for Spring appointments, applications shall be received by Tuesday of the sixth (6th) week of Spring quarter.
+Senate-Elect must submit a list of the top five (5) Committees that they are requesting into the Associated Students President-Elect at this time. - 2) Interviews will begin the fifth (5th) week of Spring Quarter and end in the seventh (7th) week of Spring Quarter.
 The interview process must consist of members of the Committees-on-Committees, A.S.
 President-Elect, and if necessary, with guidance from the currently acting A.S.
-President. - a) Preference shall be given to students at large except where otherwise designated in Appendix A of the ASUCSB legal code. - 3) The President-Elect shall submit the appointments to the Legislative Council-Elect by the Monday of the eighth (8th) week of Spring Quarter. - 4) Notification of placement will be sent out by the ninth (9th) week of Spring Quarter. - B) By week nine (9) of Spring Quarter, the Academic Senate Liaison shall organize an orientation meeting between in-coming and out-going committee members. - C) In accordance with the University of California Nondiscrimination Statement, the President shall outreach to all students, including those of historically underrepresented groups, during the recruitment process.
-His/her selection of these applicants shall be considered based on enthusiasm, dedication, and time commitment. - D) Duties of each undergraduate Student Academic Senate Representatives: - 1) Report a minimum of once per quarter to Legislative Council regarding the actions of the Academic Senate Committee. - 2) Report a minimum of once per quarter to Academic Affairs Board. - 3) Maintain a record of the Academic Senate Committee meetings and actions in a folder which shall be collected by the Committee Coordinator to be passed on to the subsequent representatives.
+President. - a) Preference shall be given to students at large except where otherwise designated in Appendix A of the ASUCSB legal code. - 3) The President-Elect shall submit the appointments to the Senate-Elect by the Monday of the eighth (8th) week of Spring quarter. - 4) Notification of placement will be sent out by the ninth (9th) week of Spring Quarter. - B) By week nine (9) of Spring Quarter, the Academic Senate Liaison shall organize an orientation meeting between in-coming and out-going Committee members. - C) In accordance with the University of California Nondiscrimination Statement, the President shall outreach to all students, including those of historically underrepresented groups, during the recruitment process.
+Their selection of these applicants shall be considered based on enthusiasm, dedication, and time commitment. - D) Duties of each undergraduate Student Academic Senators: - 1) Report a minimum of once per quarter to Senate regarding the actions of the Academic Senate Committee. - 2) Report a minimum of once per quarter to Academic Affairs Board.